ASTR 1210 (O'Connell) Study Guide 23

 One obvious source of bias is the danger of carbon or

 planetary chauvinism.
-For instance, the Drake approach assumes
+For instance, the numbers we used above

-intelligent life can develop only on terrestrial planetary surfaces.
+assume that intelligent life can develop only on terrestrial planetary

-But there's no compelling evidence that intelligent life would be
+surfaces.
+But there's no compelling evidence that intelligent life

-confined to planets or even planetary systems.
-Why not a sentient
+would be confined to planets or even planetary systems.
+Why not a

-interstellar gas cloud?
-This idea was explored in the famous science
+sentient interstellar gas cloud?
+This idea was explored in the famous

-surprise that intelligence could develop in so adverse an environment
+that intelligence could develop in so adverse an environment as the

 The point is that, at present, no one can exclude the possibility that